nethoundsh/checkdocs/README.md

 | `web_search` | General web search — recent CVE disclosures, threat context, news about a CVE or threat actor |
 | `find_vendor_cves` | Composite: searches the web for `{vendor} CVE {year}`, extracts CVE IDs from results, and enriches each with VulnCheck KEV status (if a VulnCheck token is also present) |

-`find_vendor_cves` is the correct tool for "are there any OPNsense vulnerabilities?" style questions — it replaces the brute-force CVE ID enumeration pattern that a model without web access would otherwise attempt.
+`find_vendor_cves` is the right tool for broad vendor CVE discovery when only a Brave key is present.
+When a VulnCheck token is also available, `search_cpe` is the preferred approach for querying VulnCheck's coverage directly — it's faster and returns structured CPE/KEV data without web scraping.

 When the research corpus is synced, the agent gains one more tool: